UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 Joe finishes his work before Jane does and so gets to work on merging his feature branch into the `main` branch.
-Following the strategy that was discussed in the episode [Remote Branches with GitHub]({{ site.url }}/14_remote_branches_with_github/index.html), he creates a Pull Request associated to the merge.
+Following the strategy that was discussed in the episode [Remote Branches with GitHub]({{ site.url }}/14_remote_branches_with_github/index.html), he creates a pull request associated to the merge.

 Having done this, he checks that Jane hasn't merged any work into the remote `main` branch.
 He could do this by examining